 I’m going to keep Mirai no Moriʼs five values in my mind everyday.

-Over 1,500 campers have participated in our programs, so far.
-We’ll continue to reach out to more homes and the children, so more can join our programs.
+Over 1,800 campers have participated in our programs, so far.
+We’ll continue to reach out to more homes and the children, so more can join our programs. (as of December, 2020)

-About 390 care workers have joined and experienced our program.
+About 460 care workers have joined and experienced our program.
 The care workers take the “camp magic” back to the daily life of children and continue their learning between programs.
-They are the essential partners of Mirai no Mori for creating and making continuous improvement on our programs.
+They are the essential partners of Mirai no Mori for creating and making continuous improvement on our programs. (as of December, 2020)

 I want to work harder at studying English and visit many countries in the future!